 From wooden to metal, pressure mounted to hardware mounted, baby gates come in all shapes, sizes, and materials.
 I’ve learned that the right gate depends on the space you’re trying to protect and your baby’s age.
 Especially their ability to climb!
 Now, let’s pull back the curtain on these different types to help you make the most informed decision possible.

-• Pressure Mounted Gates: These gates are travel-friendly and easy-to-install kind.
+- Pressure Mounted Gates: These gates are travel-friendly and easy-to-install kind.
 They don’t need any screws or nails as they’re held in place with tension.
 They’re great for doorways or the bottom of the stairs (not the top of the stairs).
 I still recall my older one pushing against one at the top of the stairs as a toddler.
 Thank goodness, I was right there to prevent a tumble!

-• Hardware Mounted Gates: These are the heavy-duty gates you can use at the top of the stairs or in other dangerous areas.
+- Hardware Mounted Gates: These are the heavy-duty gates you can use at the top of the stairs or in other dangerous areas.
 They’re screwed into your wall or railing, making them extra secure.
 Yes, they do require a bit more work to install, but a little extra elbow grease is worth it when it comes to safety.

-• Free-Standing Gates: Perfect for wider areas or irregular spaces.
+- Free-Standing Gates: Perfect for wider areas or irregular spaces.
 They’re quite versatile but might not withstand a determined toddler’s shove.
 My youngest once turned a free-standing gate into his personal push toy. a funny sight indeed, but it shows they aren’t the most stable choice.

-• Retractable Mesh Gates: These are the James Bond of baby gates.
+- Retractable Mesh Gates: These are the James Bond of baby gates.
 Sleek, flexible, and they vanish when not in use.
 They can be used in various places, but be wary of the material.
 Some mesh types can tear with determined effort.

 Which type is the safest?
 According to safety experts and my own experience, hardware-mounted gates are generally the safest, especially for stairs.
 However, each type of gate can be safe if used in the appropriate situation and installed correctly.

-A study published in the Journal of PediatricsOpens in a new tab. found that improper use of baby gates can lead to injuries.
+A study published in the Journal of Pediatrics found that improper use of baby gates can lead to injuries.
 However, when used correctly, baby gates significantly reduce the risk of home injuries.
 It’s a bit like using a car seat—do it right, and it’s a lifesaver, but do it wrong, and it can be a hazard.
-Another study in Academic PediatricsOpens in a new tab. emphasized the importance of using hardware-mounted gates at the top of the stairs.
+Another study in Academic Pediatrics emphasized the importance of using hardware-mounted gates at the top of the stairs.

 What Safety Standards and Certifications Should You Look For?